Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-P56ynLYzkug.md

 ### Transcript

-> how old are you guys i'm 22. how are you you're 12 17.
-17. i'm barely legal baby what the no wait 18. for the work for the work industry you mean yeah to be working is what you meant let's move on
+> how old are you guys I'm 22. how are you you're 12 17.
+17. I'm barely legal baby what the no wait 18. for the work for the work industry you mean yeah to be working is what you meant let's move on
 >
 > [Laughter]
 >
-> oh god dear god i'm like panicking looking for a question right now
+> oh god dear god I'm like panicking looking for a question right now